 Karnataka is the largest state in Southern India.
-As a state with great historical importance, Karnataka has helped shape various Indian traditions and customs.
-Below discussed are the important facts and information about Karnataka, the state of languages.
+A state with great historical importance, Karnataka has helped shape various Indian traditions and customs.
+Below discussed are the important facts and information about Karnataka, the “state of languages”.

 Geography of Karnataka

 Karnataka is the sixth largest state in India in terms of area.
 It shares borders with 6 other states- Maharashtra, Goa, Telangana, Andhra Pradesh, Tamil Nadu, and Kerala.
 Karnataka has a coastline with the Arabian Sea on the west.
 The Western Ghats mountain range runs parallelly along the coastline.
 East of the Western Ghats is the Deccan plateau.
 The Eastern Ghats and the Western Ghats sort of meet near the Karnataka-Tamil Nadu border.
 Karnataka is the eighth-most populous state in India.